Biff

 Maxine Warren.
 He grew up in Brandon, Mississippi, surrounded in age by many siblings; three

-older sisters, three younger sisters
+older sisters, three younger ![]() In referencing

 But work slowly